loganmarchione/homelab-svg-assets/CONTRIBUTING.md

 - `xlink` - This is usually causes by cloned shapes.
 You can remove this by selecting the clones and choosing `Edit-->Clone-->Unlink Clone`.
 - `height` or `width` - Instead, use `viewBox` as show above.
+- Make sure there is no `png` data encoded into each file.

 ## 8. Updating the README